Replace Your Power Supply

 The number of watts a power supply can deliver is directly proportional to its cost.
 Computer makers want to save manufacturing costs, so they tend to include power supplies that barely provide enough power for the components added at the factory.
 There is your first clue about how to tell if your power supply is adequate.

-Your computer's total power requirements should not be more than 80 per cent of the power supply's rating.
+Your computer's total power requirements should not be more than 80 percent of the power supply's rating.
 The reason for this leeway is that components are usually labeled with their "running" power requirement, and the startup power requirement may be higher.
 You don't want to overload the power supply when you power-up the computer.

 It doesn't hurt to buy a power supply that's beefier than you need.
 If your computer was equipped with a wimpy 250W power supply, it won't hurt to replace it with a 450W model.
 High end gaming systems may require 750W or 1000W power supplies.
 Your existing power supply will be labeled with the wattage, so use that as a guide an bump it up a few notches just to be safe.
+You can probably find that number on the vendor's website as well.

 Do It Yourself Power Supply Replacement